 The Mysteries of ADD and High IQ

-We recently published a study of 117 high IQ children and adolescents with ADD.
-(Note: In this article, the term ADD is used to refer to both ADD and ADHD).
-All of these very bright students were struggling in school and often also in social relationships because of their ADD-related problems.
-Results from that study uncovered a pattern of vulnerabilities in executive functions, the management system of the brain, that caused these bright students to have chronic difficulty in focusing on their work, in getting their work done adequately, in keeping in mind what they had just heard or read, and in organizing and completing assignments.
+The results from that study uncovered a pattern of vulnerabilities in executive functions, the management system of the brain, which caused these bright students to have chronic difficulty in focusing on their work, in getting their work done adequately, in keeping in mind what they had just heard or read, and in organizing and completing assignments.
 Some have been mystified as to how very bright students could suffer from ADD.
 They assume that being smart protects a person from the difficulties associated with ADD.
 This study shows that it doesn't.

 1. Doesn't a person have to be hyper or have behavior problems to have ADD?

 No. Most of the children and teenagers in this study of ADD were not hyperactive and had few, if any, significant behavior problems.
 For decades, this syndrome now known as ADD or ADHD was seen as a behavior disorder, a set of problems seen just in little kids who couldn't sit still, wouldn't shut up, and who frustrated parents and teachers with chronic misbehavior.